Shop By Diagnosis

-Children with special needs require the use of a mobility device that is convenient to help them with their daily activities.
-Convaid lightweight wheelchairs are specifically designed to enhance one person’s capabilities and promote independence for families.
-Below we describe the physical disabilities and conditions Convaid’s push wheelchairs would be ideal for.
+Children with special needs require the use of mobility devices that assist them with their daily activities.
+Convaid lightweight wheelchairs are specifically designed to promote independence for both users and families.
+Below we describe the physical disabilities and conditions for which Convaid’s push wheelchairs would be ideal.
 Please always consult with your medical provider to discuss the right push wheelchair for you.
-The below list is not complete and there are many other kids with special needs who could benefit from a Convaid wheelchair.
+The below list is not complete and there are many other kids with special needs who could benefit from Convaid wheelchairs.
 These are only recommendations and are not meant to prescribe the chair for you.

 This disease appears during the first few years of life and affects a child’s ability to coordinate body movements.
 Cerebral Palsy (CP) can cause muscles to be weak and floppy, or rigid and stiff.
 Symptoms may include lack of muscle coordination, exaggerated reflexes (spasticity), tremors, and difficulties with precise motions.
 Wheelchairs with 30-degree fixed tilt, such as the Cruiser, with a headrest and h-harness are suited for someone with weak trunk muscles, who needs assistance to sit upright.
 Some suggested push wheelchairs for children with Cerebral Palsy would include the Convaid Cruiser, EZ Rider or Rodeo.
 For further information on Cerebral Palsy, please visit the Cerebral Palsy Foundation website at www.ucp.org.